DavidTWhitlatch/sequelize-intro/README.md

 ```

-In order for Sequelize to work with a Postgresq base, we also need to install `pg` and `pg-hstore`
+In order for Sequelize to work with a Postgresq base, we also need to install `pg`

 ## [Instance Constructor](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html#instance-constructor-constructor)